Legal Research Doctor’s Degrees

 Related Majors

-Below are some popular majors that are similar to legal research that offer doctor’s degrees.
+Below are some popular majors similar to Legal Research that also offer doctor’s degrees.

 | Major | Annual Degrees Awarded |